-sysadm Select the operation File System -> Local Filesys -> Check. rc script You can set up any of your system's rc scripts to invoke fsck when you change run levels.
-For more information on rc scripts and how to set them up, see Chapter 3.
-Command line From the command line, type: fsck [options] [file_system_names] where options are single character flags that modify the behavior of the command and file_system_names refer to the file systems that you want to check.
-The options are covered in detail later in this section.
+sysadm Select the operation File System -> Local Filesys -> Check.

+rc script You can set up any of your system's rc scripts to invoke fsck when you change run levels.
+For more information on ${\bf rc}$ scripts and how to set them up, see Chapter 3.

+Command line From the command line, type:

+fsck [options] [file\system\names]

+where options are single character flags that modify the behavior of the command and file\system\names refer to the file systems that you want to check.
+The options are covered in detail later in the next section.

 Initialization The initialization version of fsck is built into the operating system kernel and is automatically run over the root file system when you boot your system.

-Stand-alone You boot stand-alone diskman , go to the File System Management Menu, and select the Check a File System operation.
-See Chapter 7 for information on diskman .
+Stand-alone You boot stand-alone diskman, go to the File System Management Menu, and select the Check a File System operation.
+See Chapter 7 for information on diskman.